 - Help them identify their triggers.
 This is something you can try when you're both feeling calm, away from any heated situation.
-Identifying someone's triggers for anger can help you both think about ways you can avoid triggering situations, and plan how to handle them when they do arise.
+Identifying someone's triggers for anger can help you both think about ways you can avoid triggering situations.
+And you can plan how to handle them and how to communicate when they do arise.
 But try not to be judgemental, or accusatory.
-While it can be useful to give specific examples of when you remember them getting angry, be aware that this is probably upsetting for them to think about.
+It can be useful to give specific examples of when you remember them getting angry.
+But be aware that this is probably upsetting for them to think about.

-- Help them seek professional help.
+- Support them to seek professional help.
 For example, you could help them arrange to see their GP, or help research anger management courses.
 See our pages on treatments for anger and supporting someone to seek help for their mental health for more information.

 The worst thing is for people to tell me to calm down or say that whatever caused my anger doesn't matter.
 People listening and accepting my feelings (even if my anger seems unprecedented) helps the most.